mega-mace/mega-mace.github.io/reviews/reviews-n-to-r.md

 ## Rocket League

 I'll never endorse the idea of hours played as a metric of a game's quality, but if it was, then Rocket League might be at or very near the top of my list.
-It's your classic multiplayer game where one match lasts just a few minutes but infinite replayability (and, to be fair, _lots_ of cumulative queue/idle time) pushes it into hundreds of hours.
+It's your classic multiplayer game where one match lasts just a few minutes but infinite replayability pushes it into hundreds of hours.
 And even for as much as I played, I'm so far away from the top ranks, but that's okay as the matchmaking is generally quite good at giving you a fair game.

 RL is one of those games that's such a simple concept that you wonder why it wasn't done before: you play soccer driving around in cars that can sometimes fly with rocket boosts.
 As you learn the game it becomes much more evident how much nuance goes into it.
 It's not just the concept, but the physics require a lot of delicate balancing, and Psyonix achieved something that truly feels great.
 I didn't start on this game until it had already been out a few years, but I don't recall seeing a single patch that changed the physics, a testament to how much they got it right.
 Of course, I know that it actually _was_ attempted before, at the very least in Psyonix's own Supersonic Acrobatic Rocket-Powered Battle-Cars.
 I never played this predecessor, but they no doubt learned a lot from the first draft, especially in marketable naming.